aditgupta/python-snacks/README.md

 - Updating documentation or README files

 To contribute, simply fork the repository, make your changes, and submit a pull request.
 We'll review your changes and merge them into the repository if they're a good fit.

+## License
+Python Snacks is released under the [MIT License](https://opensource.org/licenses/MIT), which means you're free to use, modify, and distribute the code however you like.
+However, we ask that you please include a link back to this repository if you use any of the code or examples in your own projects.